Garrakx/Custom-Regions/README.md

 - The fourth field is optional if you want your pearl to shine in a different color.

 *If you want to add pearls without dialogue, you are done.
 If you want dialogue keep following the instructions*
 3. Navigate to `Rain World\Mods\CustomResources\"your region name"\Assets\Text\Text_Eng\` folder.
 Here, you have to create as many text files as unique dialogue you want for your pearls.
-Following the names from above, if I want to add dialogue for *first_pearl_name *, I will create a text file called `1.txt`(since it was correspond to the first column, the pearl ID).
-Open the file and write the dialogue.
+Following the names from above, if I want to add dialogue for *first_pearl_name*, I will create a text file called `1.txt`(since it was correspond to the first column, the pearl ID).
+Open the file and write the dialogue.  ***DO NOT USE THE ORIGINAL FILES HERE; MAKE A BACKUP***
 Sample:
 ```
 0-46